jjivany/wincurl/README.md

 📱 Android Build

-This project is configured for automated Android deployment via GitHub Actions.
+This project is configured for automated Android deployment via GitHub Actions, when they work.

     Download the build12 .apk file from the repo.
 Build 13 will have better Android performance.